bpavuk/dotfiles/nvim/README.md

 # bpavuk's Neovim config

-Each language needs its own LSPs, and LSPs have their own dependencies.
+Each language needs its own LSP, and LSPs have their own dependencies.
 Here is the list of everything you may ever need:

 ## Assembly